-The Company will retain a Gifts and Hospitality register and workers will be expected to declare ALL hospitality taken, and gifts over \$100 deemed value.
+The Company will retain a Gifts and Hospitality register, and all workers will be expected to declare ALL hospitality taken (irrespective of value), and gifts over \$100 deemed value.
+Declarations should be made as soon as reasonably practical and sent to the Group Manager - Risk and Compliance (or his/her delegate) for recording purposes.